sithmel/occamsrazor.js/README.rst

 occamsrazor.shortcut_validators
 -------------------------------
 It is an object where you can add your shortcut validators.
-"match", "has" and "isPrototypeOf" are added here but you can add your own if you need.
+"match" and "isPrototypeOf" are added here but you can add your own if you need.

 occamsrazor.adapters
 --------------------